ilios/user-guide/admin/maintain-user-record.md

 ### Former Student (Student Role):

-This gets flagged when a Student has graduated if a user directory is set up to sync with Ilios.
+This gets flagged by the system when a Student has graduated if a user directory is set up to sync with Ilios.
 It can be set manually if desired.

 ### Account Enabled (Any User):

 If this is not selected, the user will not be able to log in.
+Checking this box will active the user's login account.

 ### Exclude From Sync (Any User):